pilot-j/The-Hive/Neuralnets/storyGPT/Readme.md

 ## Introduction

 This project is an attempt into building a generative pre-trained language model inspired by the principles of GPT (Generative Pre-trained Transformer).
 This is an autoregressive model capable of generating coherent English text.
 Here, I take the opportunity to reproduce(and test) the claims of this interesting research paper ["TinyStories: How Small Can Language Models Be and Still Speak Coherent English?"](https://arxiv.org/pdf/2305.07759.pdf).
+The current model can produce coherent english sentences, though mostly not related to each other (since the context window is only 512 tokens!!)
 Update:
 * I came across this interesting paper(currently under open review ) [In the WildChat](https://openreview.net/pdf?id=Bl8u7ZRlbM) in which the authors have created a dataset of ChatGpt interactions with its users.
-To test its utility in finetuning the model's story writing capacity I am now training on a small english subset of the dataset .
+To test its utility in finetuning the model's story writing capacity I am now training on a small english subset of the dataset (attempt failed.
+Model context window has to be increased to successfully generate coherent stories.)
 * To reduce the training time and generate better output for prompts I have moved from character level (naive!) tokenisation to custom subword level tokeniser.
 I have used google's [SentencePiece](https://github.com/google/sentencepiece) (unigram algorithm) to train a tokeniser with vocabulary size of 8K tokens.
 * I tried to create a custom "coxtext aware" tokeniser by implementing word2vec model for encoding.
 However, it was difficult to create an excatly reversible vec2word model for the decoding scheme of the tokeniser as a result of which I didn't use this method.
 Irreversibilty in tokenisation is a problem adequately addressed by sentencepiece however, the tokenisation is based on efficiecny and not neccessarily on context relation between sub words.